Shevlin-Hixon Lumber Company |

 that point would have required obtaining trackage rights over the busy SP mainline into Chemult, so

-to avoid this problem S-H built four miles of railroad parallel to the SP line, and a connection was
+to avoid this problem S-H built four miles of railroad parallel to the SP line to reach a connection

 between the SP and GN lines.
 By the late 1940s it was apparent to both Shevlin-Hixon and Brooks-Scanlon, which also had a huge sawmill in Bend located directly across the river from the S-H mill, that insufficient timber remained in the area that the two mills drew their timber from to sustain operations of both mills for much longer.
 Local governmental organizations and the U.S. Forest Service had expressed concerns that the two sawmills in Bend were cutting timber at an unsustainable rate for years.
 The Forest Service had reached this conclusion as early as 1925; a Committee of Sustained Yield Timber Operations established by the Chamber of Commerce in Bend in 1937 concluded that total potential combined output of the two sawmills in Bend was approximately 400 million board feet annually, while the surrounding forests were only capable of providing 100 million board feet annually on a sustained yield basis.
 By 1944 the figured sustained yield of the forests was downgraded to only 82 million board feet per year.
 Clearly the sawmills were rapidly running out of trees to cut, and something had to be done to correct the problem before it became more of a crisis.
 The end result was that Shevlin-Hixon elected to sell out to Brooks-Scanlon.
 The transaction became effective in November 1950, and the S-H sawmill was promptly closed, with the last load of lumber shipped from the facility leaving four months later.
 The end of an era was at hand.